 But what about tool length?

-Tool holder and stick out
+Figure 3 - Tool holder and stick out

 Operations that create high side loading and therefore increased potential for tool deflection are:

-• Deep pockets
+Deep pockets

-• Large step down (changes in Z height) during operations
+Large step down (changes in Z height) during operations

-• High feed rates (the speed with which the X or Y location of the tool changes while cutting)
+High feed rates (the speed with which the X or Y location of the tool changes while cutting)

 One final topic worth discussing regarding tool geometry is the length of cut (LOC) that a tool can achieve.
-Some end mills have flutes that terminate at the same diameter as the portion of the tool which engages in the holder.
+Some end mills have flutes that terminate at the same diameter as the portion of the tool that engages in the holder.
 Others have a reduced or necked-down profile where the effective cutting diameter is less than the diameter of the holder:

-A collection of endmills.
+A collection of endmills. |

 Flute length and tool diameter.